image credit: flickr marmet544

 3: Be Project Manager not Boss:

-- Project Manager is a leader and is their to help lead the team and make decisions based on teams feedback.
+• Project Manager is a leader and is there to help lead the team and make decisions based on teams feedback.

-- Show the team that you are the biggest supporter of the team and the project, and is always their to help remove any obstacles that teams and project faces.
+• Shows the team that he is the biggest supporter of the team and the project, and is always there to help remove any obstacles that teams and project faces.

 4: Get Team involved: